Control Plane UI

 Ingest

-The Ingest step is implemented by Mongezium, that acts as Change Data Capture (CDC) from MongoDB collections to Kafka streams.
+The Ingest step acts as Change Data Capture (CDC) from source tables to Kafka streams.

 When you click on an Ingest step, the detail panel shows two tabs: